-The 2012 Government‘s Alcohol Strategy sets out proposals to clampdown on the 'binge drinking' culture; reduce alcohol fuelled violence and disorder and reduce the number of people drinking to damaging levels.
+The 2012 Government‘s Alcohol Strategy sets out proposals to clampdown on the 'binge drinking' culture.
 The strategy includes commitments to:

 - Introduce a minimum unit price for alcohol which will target the cheapest products and help reduce drinking in those who drink the most